 In-house logistics expertise

-ALE has negotiated steep gradients, bridges and other challenges to complete the transportation of two transformers.
+ALE negotiated steep gradients, bridges and other challenges to complete the transportation of two transformers.
 From the port of Inverness, the transformers, weighing 193t each, were transported along a complex route to Tomatin Substation in Scotland, UK, where they were successfully installed.

 The transportation was performed using ALE’s AL34 girder frame with 24 axle lines of conventional trailer, two Trojan trucks and an additional prime mover.
 There were numerous structures on the route, including three onsite bridges, and ALE selected this equipment to reduce the axle loadings, enabling safe transportation over them all.